 Blockchain, which is well known in the market for Bitcoin, provides users with data that cannot be altered due to the presence of records within a network.

-Blockchain can help various businesses in transforming the way they perform global business transactions.
-Such transactions are extremely vulnerable to fraud as both the parties don’t know each other well.
+Blockchain can help various businesses transform the way they perform global business transactions.
+Such transactions are extremely vulnerable to fraud as both parties don’t know each other well.

-Instead of using a Nostro and Vostro account, many businesses prefer making payments via a third party person or a company, which can lead to delay in such payments and shipment of items.
+Instead of using a Nostro and Vostro account, many businesses prefer making payments via a third party person or a company, which can lead to delays in such payments and shipment of items.

-Such transactions, if delayed, can be risky in the case of some global businesses and can lead to heavy loss.
+Such transactions, if delayed, can be risky in the case of some global businesses and can lead to heavy losses.

-This tracking can be done in real-time and also of various things, including gasoline and other essential utilities.
+Real-time tracking of various things is easy with it, including gasoline and other essential utilities.

 Have you heard of ICOs?

-Well, let me tell you that ICOs here refers to initial coin offerings.
-Such offerings are used by many companies nowadays to raise funds.
+Well, let me tell you that ICOs here refer to initial coin offerings.
+Many companies utilize such offerings nowadays to raise funds.

 These are kinds of tokens based on blockchain technology that companies issue in exchange for money.
-Such tokens are very useful in day to day transactions of a company.
+Such tokens are very useful in a company’s day-to-day transactions.

-Like for example, these tokens can be redeemed by the clients of the company which have issued such tokens in purchasing or availing goods and services from the company.
+Like for example, these tokens can be redeemed by the clients of the company who have issued such tokens in purchasing or availing goods and services from the company.

 This is very helpful for startups as of now; they are only using venture capital firms to raise funds for them and trade equity shares.
-Instead, now they can use such ICOs for building finds, and whosoever buys such tokens can avail services from such startups.
+Instead, now they can use such ICOs for building funds, and whoever buys such tokens can avail of services from such startups.

-Blockchain is very useful in business intelligence as it provides a platform to track the records maintained in its ledger based encrypted database, which is anyways more secured than traditional centralized database present.
+Blockchain is very useful in business intelligence as it provides a platform to track the records maintained in its ledger-based encrypted database, which is anyways more secure than the traditional centralized database present.

-This move will benefit blockchain as every company wants a secure database to protect the user’s information.
+This move will benefit blockchain as every company wants a secure database to protect users’ information.

 Conclusion

-Blockchain services in business intelligence should be used by companies in the near future so as to safeguard the data of the users and other critical financial data that companies hold.
+Companies should use blockchain services in business intelligence in the near future to safeguard the data of the users and other critical financial data that companies hold.

 Recommended For You: